 |Topic: ||Neighborhood Watch and Crime in Almaden Valley|

 Notice: The August meeting will be at the SouthHills Campus of the

 WestGate Church, located at 6601 Camden Avenue.
 This

-will afford us more parking, more seating and more comfortable seating.
+venue affords us more parking, and better seating.

 To be more specific, we will be using the main meeting room

 the ground floor of the "B" building, the center, white-topped building

 Councilmember Khamis' mid-June Newsletter, a list of District 10 street